atomicptr/xdg-desktop-portal-zenzai/README.md

 enabled = true # portals have to be explicitly enabled color-scheme = "dark" # set color scheme to dark/light accent-color = "#b4befe" # define an accent color

+# some apps query arbitrary data from the settings portal which you can set like this:
+[settings.dict."org.gnome.SomeApp"]
+some-key = "some value"
+some-number = 1337
 ```

 ## How to use it